nagrom525/playing_with_orthographic_projection/README.md

 ## Concept

 * I was mostly messing around with Orthographic Projections, and seeing what cool effects I could get out of that.
-* I was more or less inspired by Monument Valley, but with obviously much less time and resources than what was pourn into that game I tried to mess a round with some cool little puzzles.
+* I was more or less inspired by Monument Valley, but with obviously much less time and resources than what was poured into that game I tried to mess around with some cool little puzzles.

 ## How to Open / Play

 ### Windows

-1. Download the release 7z and unzip it with all it's contents into the same folder.
+1. Download the release 7z and unzip it with all its contents into the same folder.
-2. Run the .exe and select your resoultion.
+2. Run the .exe and select your resolution.
 3. Your good to go!
-There will be a little tutorial to get you starte.
+There will be a little tutorial to get you started.

 ### Mac